System Contracts

 * On success: returns `gasUsed`, `deployedAddress` (the deterministic address), and empty `errorData`.

 * On deployment failure (e.g., out of gas): the call **does not revert**.
 It returns `gasUsed`, `deployedAddress = 0x0`, and `errorData` describing the failure.
-State changes from the attempted deployment (including gas charges) are still applied.
+State changes from the attempted deployment are still applied, and the gas it consumed is charged to the outer call.

 {% hint style="warning" %}

 Code deposit costs 10,000 storage gas per byte on MegaETH.
 A 24 KB contract costs roughly 240M storage gas.
-If `gasLimitOverride` is too low for this cost, the inner deployment will fail (out of gas) but the outer call still succeeds — check `errorData` and `deployedAddress`.
-Simulate the transaction with [`mega-evme`](https://docs.megaeth.com/overview-1/debugging#simulating-a-new-transaction) to find the required gas — it has no gas cap and fully implements MegaETH's gas model.
-Alternatively, use `eth_estimateGas` on a MegaETH endpoint (subject to the [RPC compute gas cap](https://docs.megaeth.com/overview-1/gas-estimation#the-rpc-compute-gas-cap)).
+If `gasLimitOverride` is too low for this cost, the inner deployment will fail (out of gas) but the outer call still succeeds — check `errorData` and `deployedAddress`, and note the outer call is still charged the gas the failed attempt consumed.
+Simulate the transaction with [`mega-evme`](/developer-docs/overview-1/debugging.md#simulating-a-new-transaction) to find the required gas — it has no gas cap and fully implements MegaETH's gas model.
+Alternatively, use `eth_estimateGas` on a MegaETH endpoint (subject to the [RPC compute gas cap](/developer-docs/overview-1/gas-estimation.md#the-rpc-compute-gas-cap)).

 {% endhint %}